Ip Man 4: The Finale poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Ip Man chooses to travel to San Francisco to secure a recommendation letter for his son's education, stepping into the unfamiliar Western world., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The racist Marine karate instructor Barton Geddes severely injures Chinese martial artists during a demonstration, raising the stakes and revealing the true depth of prejudice and violence Ip Man must confront., fundamentally raising what's at risk.
+The analysis reveals that this crucial beat The racist Marine karate instructor Barton Geddes severely injures Chinese martial artists during a demonstration, raising the stakes and revealing the true depth of prejudice and violence Ip Man must confront., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Ip Man decides to challenge Geddes directly, understanding that he must fight not just for justice but to demonstrate that Chinese dignity and martial arts deserve respect in both East and West., demonstrating the transformation achieved throughout the journey.